 Best for: penguin courtships, sea lion pup spotting and cave exploring

-September is the wettest month in the Galapagos but don’t let that stop you from travelling.
-Average air temperatures are still a moderate 26°C, so when it’s not raining or blowing a gale, it’s warm enough to enjoy being outside.
+September is the wettest month in the Galapagos, but don’t let that stop you from traveling.
+Average air temperatures are still a moderate 78°F, so when it’s not raining or blowing a gale, it’s warm enough to enjoy being outside.
 Penguin courtship season begins in September on Bartolome Island, so if you’re a bit of a softie, there’s nothing more romantic than watching two animals fall in love.

 You can then see the result of that love when sea lion pups emerge and start frolicking on the beaches.
 But animal cuteness doesn’t stop there.
 Penguins like to play along the shoreline and flamingoes are out in abundance on most islands (Isabela Island, Santa Cruz, Florena Island and Santiago Island).